Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 ### Context Menu

-DocumentList also provide integration for 'Context Menu Service' from the [ng2-alfresco-core](https://www.npmjs.com/package/ng2-alfresco-core) library.
+DocumentList also provides integration for 'Context Menu Service' from the [ng2-alfresco-core](https://www.npmjs.com/package/ng2-alfresco-core) library.

 You can automatically turn all menu actions (for the files and folders)